 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Call to Artists March 12, 2020 Nooks & Crannies Outdoor Art Festival Okotoks Culture seeks proposals from artists to create temporary public art installations in the forgotten nooks and crannies in downtown Okotoks, Alberta for our second annual edition of this art festival.
+Archived March 12, 2020 Nooks & Crannies Outdoor Art Festival The deadline for this opportunity has passed.
+Okotoks Culture seeks proposals from artists to create temporary public art installations in the forgotten nooks and crannies in downtown Okotoks, Alberta for our second annual edition of this art festival.
 Nooks & Crannies brings in artists who create temporary site-specific installations that animate the forgotten nooks and crannies of downtown Okotoks.
 Individual artists and teams must use recycled products to create installations that raise environmental awareness, animate spaces, and entertain audiences.
 Environmental awareness and sustainability are key themes in this festival, and the materials used in all installations will be recyclable items from the Okotoks Eco Centre or provided by the artist.
 This year, presented alongside Buskersfest, the second annual Nooks & Crannies Festival opens June 27, 2020, with art installations available for viewing through to the Taste of Okotoks, which happens on July 18, 2020.
 Nooks & Crannies only accepts submissions from Alberta artists, and there are four different categories artists may apply within: Professional Accomplished Youth Hobbyist Selected artists will be paid an installation fee, based on the category they fall within.
 Deadline to Submit: April 24, 2020 To apply, visit forms.okotoks.ca.
 For more information, email email@example.com or visit to okotoks.ca.
 The inaugural Nooks & Crannies Festival in 2019 featured 10 artists from Okotoks and Calgary who used re-purposed materials to liven up eight hidden corners of downtown, in partnership with 12 Okotoks businesses.